‘Women Tell All’ Spoilers: ‘The Bachelor’ Special Brings More Chaos With Onyeka Ehie And Nicole Lopez-Alvar

 Every season, the women from The Bachelor come together to film a “tell-all” about their experiences from filming.
 Oftentimes, the editors have to manipulate things to generate enough buzzworthy drama to air.
 When it comes to Colton Underwood’s ladies, however, spoilers hint that they did just fine all on their own.
-Viewers saw plenty of tension build between Onyeka Ehie and Nicole Lopez-Alvar this winter and things will remain tense during the “WTA.”
+Viewers saw plenty of tension build between Onyeka Ehie and Nicole Lopez-Alvar this winter, and things will remain tense during the “Women Tell All.”

 The Bachelor spoilers indicate that Onyeka and Nicole will be front-and-center during Tuesday night’s “Women Tell All” special.
-Gossip king Reality Steve notes that Nicole will spend some time in the “hot seat” on stage with host Chris Harrison and he’ll ask her about how emotional she was during Colton’s season.
+Gossip king Reality Steve notes that Nicole will spend some time in the “hot seat” on stage with host Chris Harrison, and he’ll ask her about how emotional she was during Colton’s season.

 Nicole will explain that she’s an emotional Latina who was just being completely herself throughout her experience on The Bachelor.
-Spoilers detail that she’ll talk about her brother AJ who lives with autism and viewers will see her get a lifetime supply of Halo Top ice cream.
+Spoilers detail that she’ll talk about her brother A.J. — who lives with autism — and viewers will see her get a lifetime supply of Halo Top ice cream.

 In addition to her time in the hot seat, Bachelor spoilers tease that Chris will initiate some discussion about the drama that played out between Onyeka and Nicole in the house.
-Viewers will remember that this battle even prompted Colton to walk out of the cocktail party for a bit and he ended up eliminating both women at the following rose ceremony.
+Viewers will remember that this battle even prompted Colton to walk out of the cocktail party for a bit, and he ended up eliminating both women at the following rose ceremony.

 They may play nice now…but tonight could be a different story.
 Don't miss an explosive #WomenTellAll. #TheBachelor pic.twitter.com/gVwSSoyCeu